 Hispanic and Latino-Owned Home Brands We Love

-Support these Hispanic or Latino-owned businesses throughout your home and life.
+Support these Hispanic and Latino-owned businesses throughout your home and life.

 "Fewer, better."
 That's Cuyana's mission.
 The clothing and accessories brand co-founded by Ecuadorian-American Karla Gallardo puts quality over quantity with an emphasis on wardrobe basics, textiles and leather goods that will last.
 The brand even features a Zero Waste Collection made from scraps of unused leather and fabric.
 The leather goods are LWG Gold certified, which means the leather is tanned responsibly.
 You can even add a personalized monogram for gifting.